Tixl [NEW] (TXL) Price Tops $0.45 on Exchanges

-Tixl [NEW] (CURRENCY:TXL) traded up 14.1% against the U.S. dollar during the 24-hour period ending at 13:00 PM ET on July 2nd.
-One Tixl [NEW] coin can now be purchased for $0.45 or 0.00000948 BTC on popular cryptocurrency exchanges.
-Tixl [NEW] has a total market capitalization of $24.14 million and approximately $2.18 million worth of Tixl [NEW] was traded on exchanges in the last day.
-In the last week, Tixl [NEW] has traded 8.8% higher against the U.S. dollar.
+Tixl [NEW] (CURRENCY:TXL) traded up 14.1% against the US dollar during the 24 hour period ending at 22:00 PM ET on July 4th.
+Tixl [NEW] has a market capitalization of $24.14 million and $2.18 million worth of Tixl [NEW] was traded on exchanges in the last day.
+During the last week, Tixl [NEW] has traded up 8.8% against the US dollar.
+One Tixl [NEW] coin can currently be purchased for approximately $0.45 or 0.00000948 BTC on major cryptocurrency exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.